Skip to content

 () -> {

-// store the user in the session
+// the user is stored in the session

 uiSession.setUser(user);

-// the login view is hidden
+// connection view is hidden

 setVisible(false);

-// display the main view
+// the main view is displayed

 electionsMainForm.run();